There is no SaaS built for moving a monopile through the Humber, so you bend three that don't fit

 - A defensible operational advantage competitors can't buy off the shelf

-- Clean integration points to your ERP (Enterprise Resource Planning), accounting software and business intelligence dashboards instead of CSV exports
+- Clean integration points to your ERP (Enterprise Resource Planning), accounting software and business intelligence (BI) dashboards instead of CSV exports

 - Custom software is a long-term commitment: you own the roadmap, the bugs and the hosting for years